isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         cout << subtract(us, s+2) << '\n';  // 4294967294
     }

-Here we have been very explicit about what's happening, but if you had seen `us-(s+2)` or `s+=2; ... us-s`, would you reliably have suspected that the result would print as `4294967294`?
+Here we have been very explicit about what’s happening, but if you had seen `us-(s+2)` or `s+=2; ... us-s`, would you reliably have suspected that the result would print as `4294967294`?

 ##### Exception

-Use unsigned types if you really want modulo arithmetic - add comments as necessary noting the reliance on overflow behavior, as such code is going to be surprising for many programmers.
+Use unsigned types if you really want modulo arithmetic — add comments as necessary noting the reliance on overflow behavior, as such code is going to be surprising for many programmers.